 The construction of this Roman Catholic cathedral commenced in 1248, and parts of it are constantly being repaired and maintained as you can see from the photo above.
 It was hit with several bombs during World War II but wasn’t completely destroyed.

-Their flagship store is located near the cathedral.
+Their flagship store is located also just near the cathedral.
 I got there pretty early so I had to wait for it to open!
-When I got inside, I felt a bit shy to take photos so I only have that one above.
+When I got inside, I felt a bit shy to take photos.
 I looked for the model I wanted, and too bad it was sold out!
-They only had it in another color.
-The lady that assisted me told me that I should go to this department store nearby called Galeria Kaufhof to see if they have what I was looking for.
+They only had it in another colour.
+The lady that assisted me told me that I could go to this department store nearby called Galeria Kaufhof to see if they have what I was looking for.
 So I went there and indeed found the perfect one!

 The reason why I wanted to buy here is because I get a tourist tax refund so technically it’s cheaper than in Singapore.
 And ultimately, I thought getting this luggage would be a perfect investment for traveling around the world!
 As I prepared for my next destination, I moved all my stuff into this much larger luggage, and left my old one in my hotel room.
 Traveling with a Rimowa luggage is definitely much easier!

-And while waiting for this the Rimowa store to open, I visited the Cologne Cathedral again and explored the vicinity.
-Some more photos below.
+While I was waiting for this the Rimowa store to open, I visited the Cologne Cathedral again and explored the vicinity.

 Thank you so much Germany, my first European country!
 I really enjoyed you! 🙂 Definitely going back to see Berlin and Hamburg next time!